 In the first chart, you can also see how the output of an industry is divided between local sales, domestic exports and international exports.
 This information can reveal how an industry is structured, and whether it is focused on exporting or on serving the local population.

 The table and second chart also show how Hornsby Shire contributes to the wider economy.
-For example, Hornsby Shire contributes 1.3% of New South Wales’s employment.
+For example, Agriculture in Hornsby Shire contributes 0.3% of New South Wales’s Agriculture employment.

 The third chart refers to how employment in Hornsby Shire has changed overtime and how it compares to expected changes based on benchmark and industry trends.
 This type of analysis is explored further within the Shift-share analysis economic tool.”